coelhotv/ai-agent-squad/README.md

 ## Next Steps

 Continue expanding the roadmap from `DOCS/roadmap.md`, especially Phase 4+ workstreams (UX, Engineering, QA, GTM).
-Update `DOCS/operations.md` whenever you add new observability or export features so operations stay current.
+Update `DOCS/operations.md` whenever you add new observability or export features so operations stay current, and document any future model swaps in DOCS/setup.md.